-The determination of whether we will be or become a PFIC may also depend, in part, on how, and how quickly, we use our liquid assets and the cash raised in our initial public offering.
-Under circumstances where we retain significant amounts liquid assets including cash raised in our initial public offering, or if our consolidated affiliates were not treated as owned by us for United States federal income tax purposes, our risk of being a PFIC may substantially increase.
+The determination of whether we will be or become a PFIC may also depend, in part, on how, and how quickly, we use our liquid assets and cash.
+Under circumstances where we retain significant amounts liquid assets. including cash, or if our consolidated affiliates were not treated as owned by us for United States federal income tax purposes, our risk of being a PFIC may substantially increase.
 Because there are uncertainties in the application of the relevant rules and PFIC status is a factual determination made annually after the close of each taxable year, we cannot assure you that we will not be a PFIC for the current taxable year or any future taxable year.
 If we are a PFIC in any taxable year, a United States Holder (as defined in "Item 10.
 Additional Information-E. Taxation-United States Federal Income Tax Considerations") may incur significantly increased United States federal income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules, and such holders may be subject to burdensome reporting requirements.
 Further, if we are a PFIC for any year during which a United States Holder holds our ADSs or ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ADSs or ordinary shares.
 For more information, see "Item 10.
 Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."